davidfischer-ch/smpte2022lib/README.rst

 SMPTE 2022-1 is a forward error correction standard for real-time video/audio (RTP) transport over IP networks.

-Initial goal of the project was to help VLC and others by implementing a C/C++ RTP / SMPTE 2022-1 FEC streams receiver.
+Initial goal of the project was to help VLC and others to implement this FEC algorithm by implementing a standalone C/C++ SMPTE 2022-1 FEC streams generator and receiver.

 Nowadays I focus on using the newer Java and Python implementations for some Ra&D projects using RTP streams.

 ForPython
 ---------

-I developed this version to generate SMPTE 2022-1 FEC streams from sniffed RTP media stream.
+I developed this version to generate SMPTE 2022-1 FEC streams from a sniffed RTP media stream.

-This implementation is now part of `pyutils <https://github.com/davidfischer-ch/pyutils/>`_.
+This implementation is now part of `pyutils <https://github.com/davidfischer-ch/pyutils/>`_ (see `commit <https://github.com/davidfischer-ch/pyutils/commit/c8346c939cf6a8791e92e4b7b3cc72e67c82d0da>`_).

 ForJava
 -------